Using LiveDocs (beta)

 Go to the gears icon at the top right.
 Be sure that "Show Chat and Users" is enabled.

 A document can be imported.
-Click on the 2 opposite arrows icon as you can see in the image below (with the grey background).
+Click on the two opposite arrows icon in the image below (with the grey background).

 Import your document or start typing from scratch or copy and paste content directly from another file.

-Note: if you import a pdf it might not translate into a LiveDoc as you expect.
-Graphics and tables will likely be a bit scrambled.
+Note: if you import a PDF, it likely won't translate into a LiveDoc as you expect.
+Graphics and tables will likely be scrambled.

 Click on the eye icon at the top to remove the blue author highlighting.
 It won't always be blue - it could be another colour.